Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 About 60% of the school-aged deaf children has a known or reported cause of deafness, of which 49% is reportedly due to some form of medical trauma, which includes maternal rubella (12%), meningitis (7%), premature birth (4%), pregnancy complications (3%), otitis media (3%), and other at-birth or adventitious causes.
 A large proportion of children (40%) report an unknown cause of deafness.
 To make things even worse (p.
 42), 30.4% of deaf children whose etiology is known have additional disabilities (AD).
 The percentage with an additional handicap among hereditarily deaf children (17.8%) is less than the proportion for meningitic deafness (25%), matemal rubella (38.6%), and otitis media (42%).
 Physical handicaps (e.g., visual impairment, brain damage, orthopedic impairment) are found in 15.2% of the hearing-impaired population, whereas 21.3% have a cognitive-behavioral disability in addition to deafness.
 The most prevalent cognitive-behavioral disabilities are mental retardation (8.5%), specific learning disabilities (8.1%), visual problems (6.1%), and emotional/behavioral problems (5.6%).
 Braden argues it is likely that the true prevalence of additional handicaps is higher than what is usually reported, because it is difficult to sort out the effects of cognitive-behavioral disability (e.g., learning disability) from the effects of deafness.
 Some research on deaf children reporting no additional handicaps are in fact likely to include deaf children with such handicaps.

 About 12% of the hearing-impaired children in North America and England are diagnosed as having an hereditary cause of deafness (p.
 43).
 However, population genetics estimates suggest that 52% of all deaf children are deaf due to genetic causes.
-Current researchers have generally accepted this estimates.
+Current researchers have generally accepted these estimates.
 The wide discrepancy is attributed to inadequate methods for medical diagnosis of genetic deafness.
 For example, parents may pass on autosomal (i.e., not sex-linked) recessive genes (i.e., having inherited two copies of an abnormal gene in a pair) that produce deafness in their child, without having any previous cases of deafness in either family.

 After this description, Braden examines closely the magnitude of the group difference in IQ scores.
 He has collected a large amount of studies and graphed all the data points.
 The samples range from 4 to 21,307 with a median of 60.5.

 Given the normality of distribution in scores depicted in the above graph, we have no doubt that the performance IQ of deaf children tends to be near 100.
 This is the central value on which the data points tend to converge, and was derived from a total of 193 studies.
 The 324 distinct samples reveal a grand mean IQ of 97.14 (SDm=10.79, min.=56, max.=122).
 There were 199 distinct samples having standard deviations, and the grand average of SD is Msd=15.33 (SDsd=3.38).
 So, the mean and SD appear quite similar to the normal-hearing population, usually 100 and 15.
 Braden (p.
-68) correlated the year of publication with study's IQ and found a positive correlation (r=0.25) suggesting a Flynn effect in this group (see also, Bakhiet et al., 2014).
+68) correlated the year of publication with the study's IQ and found a positive correlation (r=0.25) suggesting a Flynn effect in this group (see also, Bakhiet et al., 2014).

 A closer inspection of the 195 reports (i.e., distinct samples) shows the IQ of deaf by type of test, as depicted in the above graph.
 The mean verbal IQ of 85.54 (SD=9.54) from 32 distinct samples is close to the IQ estimates usually given to blacks (Rushton & Jensen, 2010).
 The standard deviation of VIQ (MSD=12.84, SDSD=3.26) is also lower than among the normal population.
 The mean of performance IQ is 99.95 (SD=10.52).
 The average standard deviation derived from 119 studies of PIQ is also strikingly similar to that of the normal population (MSD=15.36, SDSD=3.11).
 With regard to motor-free nonverbal IQ, the mean (77 studies, M=94.57, SD=7.97) is lower but not the standard deviation (51 distinct samples, MSD=15.95, SDSD=3.64).

 We first examine the different nonverbal IQ tests.
 Braden (pp. 81-82) suggests 4 explanations for the lower motor-free nonverbal IQ.
 First, the processes required for motor-free tests of intelligence are not easily demonstrated.
 Second, manual manipulation and dexterity skills boost the performance on this kind of test.
 Third, the solution of motor-free items is facilitated with verbal mediation.
-This is suggest by a study of Conrad (1979) in which the performance of deaf with internal language skills on this test is higher than the deaf without internal language skills.
+This is suggested by a study of Conrad (1979) in which the performance of deaf with internal language skills on this test is higher than the deaf without internal language skills.
 Fourth, performance IQ tests yield greater feedback than motor-free tasks, and consequently provide impulsive individuals with cues to let them know when their problem-solving strategies are unsuccessful.
 This in turn gives them the opportunity to correct their responses.

 Braden's (1987) earlier study showed that deaf children of deaf parents are faster (in movement times) than deaf children of hearing parents, who in turn are faster (in movement times) than normal hearing children on RT tasks.
 This implies that speeded, psychomotor intelligence tests (i.e., performance tests of intelligence) may produce higher IQs for deaf people than nonspeeded intelligence tests (i.e., motor-free, untimed IQ tests).
 Hearing (HC) and deaf children of hearing parents (HP) have equal RTs but deaf children of deaf parents (DP) deaf have faster RT.
 Their raw scores on Raven SPM are, respectively, 50.31, 45.71, 47.16.
 This implies that hearing children have an advantage on nonverbal IQ but not on RT.
 Braden (1987) suspected the reason behind the lower RSPM score is that the test was untimed; I have calculated the d gap between hearing and deaf children of deaf parents, which was about 5 IQ points.
 As Braden (1987, p.
 265) noted, it was empirically found that deaf people have a deficit in information processing tasks requiring strategy and metastrategy (coordination of strategies) skills, which are learned from others, and, as a result, make poor choices about which problem-solving strategies to use, when the tests do not reward speed (of completion).
 Finally, Braden (1987) also found that exposure to sign language (ASL) is correlated with faster MT (r=0.180).
 The reason could be that the genetically deaf (e.g., DP) acquire above-average motor dexterity because dexterity and speed are practiced via the repeated and consistent use of sign language (pp. 132-133), which is ultimately transferred to performance IQ tests because they typically reward rapid and dexterous manipulation of materials.
 That is consistent with the finding that the genetically deaf have above-average PIQs but average or slightly below-average IQs on motor-free nonverbal tests.
 This view is based on the suggestion that deaf people compensate for their hearing loss by developing other skills, e.g., psychomotor.
 In that case, IQ tests that reward speed might provide inaccurate estimates of intelligence, although there is no good evidence that deaf people could develop such skills.
 In fact, orthopedic, visual, and gross motor disabilities are more prevalent among deaf people than they are among normal-hearing people (pp. 132-133).
 The greater prevalence of dysfunction in vision and motor skills is attributed to organic, rather than environmental, causes.

 But Braden apparently changed his views in Braden et al. (1994).
 The authors found that deaf children (n=21) have lower scores than hearing children (n=21) on a motor-reduced nonverbal IQ test (MAT-SF) but also completed the test more quickly, even though they had similar WISC-III PIQ scores.
 Both groups had similar movement time (in median MT and SD of MT) in two nonverbal SIP paradigms (Odd-Man-Out and Hick).
 Deaf children made more errors on the Odd-Man-Out but probably not on the Hick.
 They argue that the best explanation is that deaf children are more impulsive, i.e., they initiate responses more quickly because they engage in less anticipation and planning.
-But this perspective is credible only if MT is equal in both group; this is the case in Braden et al. (1994) but not Braden (1987).
+But this perspective is credible only if MT is equal in both groups; this is the case in Braden et al. (1994) but not Braden (1987).
 So, the issue is not resolved.
 On the other hand, if impulsivity artificially reduces the IQ of deaf in motor-reduced nonverbal tests, their true IQ level is closer to 100 than to 95.

 At this point, we need to further examine the apparent finding that the hearing status of the parents moderate IQ levels in the child.
 The data on parents and siblings are hopefully available (p.
 99).
 Braden expected (pp. 52-60) that deaf children with hearing parents and hearing siblings (HP) will be depressed compared to deaf children with hearing parents and deaf siblings (HP/DS) or deaf children with deaf parents (DP).
 This is because in the latter group, the deaf siblings will adopt similar communication methods, thus helping each other.
-And the presence of more than one member of family having hearing loss certainly gives more incentive to the parents in learning alternative methods of communication.
+And the presence of more than one member of a family having hearing loss certainly gives more incentive to the parents in learning alternative methods of communication.

 The IQ of deaf children with unidentified parental status (mean=94.89) is lower than the IQ of deaf children of HP (mean=99.21), of HP/DS (mean=103.63), and of DP (mean=108.00).
 Furthermore, Braden (p.
 102) reports a "significant" interaction between IQ of deaf according to parental hearing status (HP, HP/DS, DP, unknown) and the type of test (performance, motor-reduced nonverbal, verbal, unknown) with IQs of HP/DS and DP above that of normal-hearing peers on performance and unknown types of IQ.
 He apparently uses ANOVA on his entire collection of studies.
 One problem with significance test is that it does not tell us the effect size, and the difference can be "significant" only because of the large sample size.